Number of Figures: 5

 "Analytics holds the potential to create quantum leaps in marketing funnel and sales pipeline performance," according to Gerry Murray, research manager in IDC's CMO and Sales Advisory Services.
 "Early advantages in analytics will put a few visionary companies on a long-term performance curve that will be almost impossible for laggards to cross.
 It takes too long to build the data, skills, processes, and cultural orientation to support data-driven marketing and sales.
 Companies with leadership that lack the vision to support investment in analytics will face significant marketplace penalties."

-Analytic applications, Big Data analytics and discovery, Business analytics services, Categorizers, Customer relationship management applications, Governance, risk and compliance infrastructure, Market intelligence, Marketing automation, Marketing operations, Sales enablement, Sales operations, Technology buyer
+Analytic applications, Big Data analytics and discovery, Big data and analytics, Business analytics services, Categorizers, Customer relationship management applications, Governance, risk and compliance infrastructure, Market intelligence, Marketing automation, Marketing operations, Sales enablement, Sales operations, Technology buyer